matpagle/sane/CityNetupdated/README.md

 The code we provided itself it is not sufficient for the CityNet classifier, you need to rely on the original repository (link above).

-To run, in the conda prompt:
+To run it, in the conda prompt:

 **_python multi_predict_updated.py "#audio directory (recursive)" --output_dir "#output directory (traditional CityNet output will also be produced)" --window_size 3 --threshold, default none --plot, default no

+Be sure to put our script into the citynet cartel